mauno-j-ronkko/sharkC64/docs/language/expressions/expressions.md

 it can be achieved by using parentheses:
 `a + (b or -c) + d`

-Although sharkC64 follows the left-to-right evaluation order for expressions while parsing them, the optimization and simplification rules most likely change the computation order at run-time.
+Although the sharkC64 compiler follows the left-to-right evaluation order for expressions while parsing them, the optimization and simplification rules most likely change the computation order at run-time.
 As long as expression operands have no side effects, the computation result is equivalent to that computed using a strict left-to-right evaluation order.